Guide to Creating MSP Documentation for Customers

 - Nicely structured shared folder.

-Not everyone likes acquiring a solution for these needs, but creating an internal wiki-based knowledge base nowadays is simple using software like MediaWiki.
+Not everyone likes acquiring a solution for these needs, but creating an internal wiki-based knowledge base nowadays is simple and free using software like MediaWiki.

 Furthermore, end-users should be instructed on how to access documentation.
 Create standard welcome emails for new hires, if possible, informing them how to access your internal documentation platforms.
 The easier the access, the more that customer-facing documentation will be used.
 Putting access to your learning management system somewhere obvious, like on a company landing page, will make it more likely that end-users will use it.